Apply For A Marriage License

 - Divorce decree signed by the Judge if your divorce was final in the last 60 days

 Applicants under the age of 18 years of age are required to have the following:

-- If the applicant is 15 years of age, an authorization to marry must be provided by a juvenile judge of the court exercising juvenile jurisdiction in the county where either party to the marriage resides.
-The written authorization may also be obtained from a court commissioner as permitted by rule of the Judicial Council.
+- If the applicant is 16 or 17 years of age, the minor and the parent or legal guardian of the minor shall obtain a written authorization to marry from: a judge of the court exercising juvenile jurisdiction in the county where either party to the marriage resides; or a court commissioner as permitted by rule of the Judicial Council.
 Please contact our office for a form.
 (Section 30-1-9 Marriage by Minors)

-- Applicants 14 years of age and younger cannot obtain a marriage license under Utah law.
+- Applicants 15 years of age and younger are prohibited from obtaining a marriage license under Utah law.

 Licenses are valid for 30 days from date of issue and may be used anywhere within the State of Utah.
 The license remains the property of Iron County and must be returned to the County Clerk after the marriage is solemnized or not solemnized.